developmentseed/blue-pencil-server/README.md

 # Blue Pencil Server
-This project goes handles Github authentication and creates Pull Requests for Blue Server.
-Please check that [repo](https://github.com/developmentseed/blue-pencil) for more information.
+This project handles Github authentication and creates Pull Requests for [Blue Pencil](https://github.com/developmentseed/blue-pencil).
+Please check that repo for more information.

 ### Requirements
 These dependencies are needed to build the app.